North–South Corridor, Singapore

-The North–South Corridor (NSC), originally conceptualised as the North–South Expressway (NSE), is an under-construction expressway that will be the 11th of Singapore's network of expressways when completed.
-The NSC will serve increasing traffic along the north-south corridor that is currently served by the Central Expressway (CTE).
-The 21.5 km expressway is expected to cost about S$7.47 billion when fully completed in 2029 and will connect the East Coast Parkway (ECP) with the northern parts of Singapore.
+The North–South Corridor (NSC), originally conceptualised as the North–South Expressway (NSE), is an under-construction expressway in Singapore that will be the country's 11th network of expressways when completed.
+The NSC will serve traffic along the north-south corridor that is currently served by the Central Expressway (CTE).
+The 21.5 km expressway is expected to cost about S$7.47 billion when fully completed in 2031 and will connect the East Coast Parkway (ECP) with the northern parts of Singapore.

-The NSC will have a total of 16 entrances and 17 exits to connect towns along the north-south corridor—Woodlands, Sembawang, Yishun, Ang Mo Kio, Bishan, and Toa Payoh—with the city centre.
-The NSC will also provide links to existing expressways, including the Seletar Expressway (SLE), Pan-Island Expressway (PIE), and East Coast Parkway (ECP).
+The NSC will have a total of 16 entrances and 17 exits to connect towns along – Woodlands, Sembawang, Yishun, Ang Mo Kio, Bishan and Toa Payoh – with the city-centre.
+The NSC will also provide links to existing expressways, including the Seletar Expressway (SLE), Pan-Island Expressway (PIE) and East Coast Parkway (ECP).

 The NSC will be Singapore's first expressway conceived as an "integrated transport corridor", featuring dedicated bus lanes and cycling trunk routes integrated with a traditional expressway.
-The NSC Expressway (previously conceived as the NSE) consists of an 8.8 km viaduct in the north running from Admiralty Road West to Lentor Avenue, a 0.4 km at-grade section at Lentor Avenue, and a 12.3 km underground tunnel portion that runs until East Coast Parkway.
+It will consist of a 8.8 km viaduct in the north running from Admiralty Road West to Lentor Avenue, a 0.4 km at-grade section at Lentor Avenue and a 12.3 km underground tunnel portion that runs until the ECP.
 Additionally, the surface streets that run along the underground tunnel of the NSC will see road lanes reprioritised for walking, cycling, public transport and community spaces.